lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 10th, Feb, 2024
+The core of the NG framework is taking shape.

 ## 1st, Feb, 2024
 The NG framework will come with a lot of DLCs, so expect some weird [optional] dependencies :-)